albirrkarim/mozilla-hubs-installation-detailed/EXPERIENCE.md

 Intel(R) Xeon(R) Gold 6252 CPU @ 2.10GHz, 8 cores

-and this program takes only 3 GB of RAM
+and this program takes only 3 GB of RAM. and about 50 GB for the storage.

 if i run build command `npm run build` it will rise to about 4 GB.